-- 1. Complete annual reviews and updates to restoration plans.
+- Complete annual reviews and updates to restoration plans.
 Changes should be uploaded using eDART.
-PJM and its Member TO's will utilize its coordination checklist to highlight manual changes during the process of coordinating these updates. - 2.
-PJM will centralize updated data for items shared by PJM's TO's within Manual 36 and send a return report to the TO if requested and the TO completed the CEII request form and Non-Disclosure Agreement in accordance with CEII procedure.
+PJM and its Member TO's will utilize its coordination checklist to highlight manual changes during the process of coordinating these updates. - PJM will approve submitted TO restoration plans through eDART and allow TOs access to other TO restoration plans if the TO has completed the CEII request form and NonDisclosure Agreement in accordance with CEII procedure.